-First rule infringement (Under D above) NAME ON THE BOARD - the student receives a behaviour point Second rule infringement ONE TICK - the student receives a second warning about their behaviour (Under D above and another behaviour point Third rule infringement REMOVE - the student is sent out of class and spends the rest of the lesson (Under D above) in the Remove centre.
-The student also has a detention after school (see Head of Year Detentions)
+First rule infringement NAME ON THE BOARD - this is a warning.
+(Under D above) Second rule infringement ONE TICK - the student receives a second warning about their behaviour (Under D above and another behaviour point Third rule infringement REMOVE - the student is sent out of class and spends the rest of the lesson (Under D above) in the Remove centre.
+The student also has a detention after school Head of Year Detentions)